DC Universe (franchise): Man of Tomorrow (2027)

-Man of Tomorrow follows Superman and Lex Luthor "having to work together to a certain degree against a much, much bigger threat" in Brainiac, but Gunn said it would be more complicated than that.
+Man of Tomorrow follows Superman and Lex Luthor "having to work together to a certain degree against a much, much bigger threat" in the superintelligent alien android Brainiac, but Gunn said it would be more complicated than that.

 In June 2025, Gunn said he had begun writing a follow-up to Superman that would not be a direct sequel, but would feature Superman in a major role.
 Corenswet and Brosnahan had options for a potential sequel, but following Supermans release in July, a direct sequel was not expected to be imminently announced.
 In August, Zaslav confirmed that Gunn was writing and directing the next film in the "Super-Family", which Gunn described as the next story in the "Superman Saga" and said he hoped to begin production soon.
 In September, Gunn announced that the film was titled Man of Tomorrow and it was given a release date of July 9, 2027, with Corenswet expected to return alongside Nicholas Hoult as Luthor.
 Gunn said he had finished writing the script at that time.
-Filming is scheduled to begin in April 2026, in Atlanta, as well as in the United Kingdom.
+Lars Eidinger was cast as Brainiac in December.
+Filming took place from April to August 2026, primarily at Trilith Studios in Georgia, as well as in Macon, Georgia, Cincinnati, Ohio, and the United Kingdom.

-Man of Tomorrow is directly set up by the events of Peacemaker season 2 (2025).